Meeting the Locals

 “That might be because it is.
 Another major network has a similar show going.
 However, that fellow has a lot of technical support on hand and is sort of living a modern day life in the same era.
 He uses lanterns, rifles, refrigerators, and such.
 If you’ll stick to the older technology we will have a more interesting show for our clients, and we should steal some of their client base for some of the time, if not permanently.”

 “Why am I not surprised about that!
 Oh well, back to basics.
-As far as possible, I want everything I get to look like it could have been made then.
+As much as possible I want everything I get to look like it could have been made then.
 Clothes have to look like animal skins, and tools to look like wood or bone or stone.
 Anything that needs an edge has to be permanently sharp or long lasting, and include a sharpening kit with instructions on how to sharpen it with safety.
 Also, it all has to be as light as possible.”

 “OK, Ed, let’s get down to the gear you want.”